mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and importing the many goods and services that its citizens need.
 There is a residential and hospitality district but for the most part, the highport is quite utilitarian.
 The majority of permanent residences are on (or just above) the planet itself.
 The world is governed by the Arla Un Mining Consortium, a federal union of representatives from its mobile and subterranean cities, which manages the exploitation of the planet's natural resources and acts as a mediator with large, off-world mining concerns.
-Megacorporate and sector- wide corporate mining and resource-extraction firms have attempted to invest in Arla Un by purchasing local companies but none have broken ranks thus far.
+Megacorporate and sector-wide corporate mining and resource-extraction firms have attempted to invest in Arla Un by purchasing local companies but none have broken ranks thus far.
 The Arla Unians are solemnly proud of the way they have